 The last thing to consider when determining the carbon footprint of solar panels is their serviceable lifespan.
 As we mentioned before, it takes around one to three years to pay off the typical “carbon debt” a solar panel will acquire during the manufacturing and shipping process.

 How does solar energy reduce our carbon footprint?

 Considering all the aspects of what goes into the carbon footprint of solar panels, you may still be wondering if solar energy is worth it.
 Does it really make a difference?

 The real answer is yes.

 The carbon footprint of a solar panel is roughly 20 times less than the carbon output of coal-powered electricity sources.
-As a result of using solar energy in your home, your carbon footprint will decrease.
-This is especially true after the first 3 years of installing your system, and you’ll be able to generate carbon-free electricity for decades to come.
+When you use solar energy at home, it’ll shrink your carbon footprint.
+This is especially true in the first three years after installing your system.
+And you’ll be able to generate carbon-free energy for decades to come.